 "There is a theory which states that if ever anyone discovers exactly what the Universe is for and why it is here, it will instantly disappear and be replaced by something even more bizarre and inexplicable.
 There is another which states this has already happened."

-Stable Time Loop: Chris the producer created several by passing notes between his present and future selves through the time portal.
-Berry (an alternate future version of Bay), underwent several of the loops exploring All The Myriad Ways until she nightsided herself by passing Chris a note that convinced him to destroy the portal in the past, saving our Bay but stranding herself in our present.
+- Stable Time Loop: Chris the producer created several by passing notes between his present and future selves through the time portal.
+Berry (an alternate future version of Bay), underwent several of the loops exploring The Multiverse until she nightsided herself by passing Chris a note that convinced him to destroy the portal in the past, saving our Bay but stranding herself in our present.